Combinatorial spin structures on triangulated manifolds: Notation, obstruction theory

 \centerline{Dual polyhedral bits inside a tetrahedron $\Delta^3$}

 Generally speaking, if $N$ is a triangulated PL-manifold, the tangent bundle $TN$ is {\it not defined}, moreover, it is frequently not unique when it {\it is} defined \cite{HM}.
-This might lead one to suspect the effort of this paper is folly.
-But we have nothing to fear, in that non-smoothable PL structures, and distinct smoothings of PL-structures do not appear below dimension $7$.
-Regular neighbourhoods of the dual $2$-skeleton of a triangulated PL-manifold {\it do} have unique smoothings as the links of co-dimension one and two facets are $0$-spheres and $1$-spheres respectively, which have unique smooth structures.
-So $TN_{|P^2}$ can be referred to without concerns over ambiguity.
+Thankfully, non-smoothable PL structures, and distinct smoothings of PL-structures do not appear below dimension $7$.
+Thus the regular neighbourhoods of the dual $2$-skeleton of a triangulated PL-manifold {\it do} have unique smoothings as the links of codimension $1$ and $2$ faces are $0$-spheres and $1$-spheres respectively, which have unique smooth structures, see \cite{HM}.
+In particular, $TN_{|P^2}$ can be referred to without ambiguity and we can discuss spin structures on PL-manifolds.